 What to look for in a dog car barrier

-- Setup time — if it's a hassle to put up, you'll stop using it
+- Setup time — if it takes more than a minute, you'll stop using it

 1AnimoGoods Dog Car Backseat Barrier